 Common Complaints about Cheap Ceramic-coated Cookware?

-The early models of ceramic coated cookware did not have high quality coating and its’ performances did not fulfill buyers’ needs and expectations:
+The early models of ceramic coated cookware did not have a high quality coating and its’ performances did not fulfill buyers’ needs and expectations:

 The biggest complaints about those inferior ceramic-coated pots and pans are: